MakeFraglib

 -log

 The argument for this flag specifies the name of the log file.
 The level of detail for logfile information can be altered using the -verbose flag.
-Output can be directed to the terminal instead of a file by giving a hyphen ‘-‘ as the argument to the flag instead of a filename.
-Generation of an output log may be disabled by providing ‘nul’ or ‘null’ as an argument. [default = prefix.log]
+Generation of an output log may be disabled by providing nul as a argument in Windows and /dev/null as an argument on Linux and macOS. [default = prefix _log.txt]

 -prefix

-The argument for this flag defines the prefix to be used for various information and data files generated by OMEGA.
-Most important among these is the ‘makefraglib.parm’ file which includes a copy of all the parameters used in the makefraglib run.
-The prefix is also used to generate a default log file name if not explicitly specified with the -log flag. [default = makefraglib].
+The argument for this flag defines the prefix to be used for various information and data files generated.
+Most important among these is the ‘prefix_parm.txt’ file which includes a copy of all the parameters used in the run.
+The prefix is also used to generate a default log file name if not explicitly specified with the -log flag. [default = <app_name>].

 -progress